lightscapevr/website/markdown/getting-started-quest.md

 Equivalently, pick the second icon in the VR Sketch toolbar.

-Make sure the Quest is currently running VR Sketch, and wake it up now (e.g. by putting your hand inside the space where your head normally goes, near the top of the nose).
+Make sure the Quest is currently running VR Sketch, and wake it up now (e.g. by putting your hand inside the space where your head normally goes, between the eyes).

 You need to enter manually the 6-digit number (see "Start VR Sketch") in the SketchUp dialog box and press "Go".